 About our School of Art

-Wolverhampton School of Art has been at the centre of the City's creative and industrial strategy since the 1850's when our first purpose-built art school was commissioned.
-Our current home was formally opened to students in October 1970 - 50 years ago.
-Charles Wheeler's brave and iconic architecture has dominated the Wolverhampton skyline ever since.
+Wolverhampton School of Art has been at the centre of the city's creative and industrial strategy since the 1850s when our first purpose-built art school was commissioned.
+Our iconic home, designed by Charles Wheeler, was formally opened to students in October 1970 and has dominated the Wolverhampton skyline ever since.